 The Trager Approach and Mentastics:

-The Trager Approach, also known a psychophysical integration, helps release unconscious holding patterns within the body.
-As you become aware of the patterns then you are better able to release them consciously.
+The Trager Approach is also known a psychophysical integration.
+It helps release unconscious holding patterns within the body.
+As you become aware of the patterns, then you are better able to release them consciously.

 Sessions are more than just a treatment, they are about self-discovery, finding ways to move more freely, to do more with less effort and therefore regain energy.